jmcx/restlet-contacts-app/README.md

 how to
 ====================

-Dependencies: This application depends on the restlet framework's org.restlet.jar.
+Dependencies: This application depends on the restlet framework's org.restlet.jar and org.restlet.ext.json.jar.
 You can download the Java SE version directly from http://www.restlet.org.
 For unit testing, this application depends on JUnit.
 You can download the latest jar from https://github.com/junit-team/junit/wiki/Download-and-Install.

 Instructions for running the project with eclipse: